Body-focused repetitive behavior: Psychotherapy

 Treatment can include behavior modification therapy, medication, and family therapy.
 The evidence base criteria for BFRBs is strict and methodical.
 Individual behavioral therapy has been shown as a "probably effective" evidence-based therapy to help with thumb sucking, and possibly nail biting.
 Cognitive behavioral therapy was cited as experimental evidence based therapy to treat trichotillomania and nail biting; a systematic review found best evidence for habit reversal training and decoupling.
-Another form of treatment that focuses on mindfulness, stimuli and rewards has proven effective in some people.
+Another form of treatment that focuses on mindfulness, stimuli, and rewards has proven effective in some people.
 However, no treatment was deemed well-established to treat any form of BFRBs.

 Pharmacotherapy

-Excoriation disorder, and trichotillomania have been treated with inositol and N-acetylcysteine.
+Excoriation disorder and trichotillomania have been treated with inositol and N-acetylcysteine.

+Decoupling

+Decoupling is a behavioral self-help intervention for body-focused repetitive behavior (BFRB).
+The user is instructed to modify the original dysfunctional behavioral path by performing a counter-movement shortly before completing the self-injurious behavior (e.g., biting nails, picking skin, pulling hair).
+This is intended to trigger an irritation, which enables the person to detect and stop the compulsive behavior at an early stage.
+A systematic review from 2012 suggested some efficacy of decoupling, which was corroborated by another study in 2019.
+Decoupling was shown to be superior to habit reversal training in treating BFRB in one direct comparison study in 2021.

 Prevalence

 BFRBs are among the most poorly understood, misdiagnosed, and undertreated groups of disorders.
 BFRBs may affect at least 1 out of 20 people.
 These collections of symptoms have been known for a number of years, but only recently have appeared in widespread medical literature.
 Trichotillomania alone is believed to affect 10 million people in the United States.